Email etiquette can be one of the most beneficial writing lessons of the school year. Students make great gains in a short amount of time. Consider…

 WHY TEACH EMAIL ETIQUETTE

 However, it’s also a form of communication that is highly valued in our society, both in personal and professional realms.
 We are living in a digital age where online communication skills are essential to success.
-Did you know that 91% of people check their email daily?
+Did you know that 99% of people check their email daily, and over half of those people check it before social media?
 Most of these individuals refresh their inboxes multiple times a day.
 No doubt, it’s a dominant way humans speak to one another.

 Beyond high school, secondary teachers need to empower students to succeed in college and the workplace.
 One day, they won’t have anyone to teach them how to write an email that conveys their message respectfully.
-We need to seize the opportunity while we can and set the stage for success in life.
+They’ll just need to know how to do it as a professional in the workplace!
+We need to seize the opportunity while we can and set the stage for them to be successful in life.

 WHEN TO TEACH EMAIL ETIQUETTE

-While email etiquette could be addressed at any point during the year, I always use it as my back-to-school writing unit.
+While email etiquette could be addressed at any point during the year, I often use it as my back-to-school writing unit.
 In doing so, I experience fewer unpleasant communications during the remainder of the year, and students benefit by knowing how to confidently email their teachers all year long.
+Not only will reading their communication make your life easier, but also your colleagues will thank you for making their lives easier.

 In middle and high school, students begin to email their teachers more frequently, so these are the ages where this type of lesson would be crucial.
 Because email genre is one that transcends subjects, it lends itself well to cross-curricular study opportunities.